-- Due to its infancy, there were no established design rules and no analytical models to efficiently establish performance parameters and facilitate rapid optimization; - 2.
-The size of the available laboratory demonstrators meant it was difficult to assess scaling effects; - Whilst most of the PDD components are similar to those used in a conventional PMG, the modulating rotor or pole-piece rotor is unique and represents new challenges in terms of its construction.
+- Due to its infancy, there were no established design rules and no analytical models to efficiently establish performance parameters and facilitate rapid optimization; - The size of the available laboratory demonstrators meant it was difficult to assess scaling effects; - Whilst most of the PDD components are similar to those used in a conventional PMG, the modulating rotor or pole-piece rotor is unique and represents new challenges in terms of its construction.

-Analytical models of the PDD (Figure 4.26) have been developed and benchmarked against FEA and measurements on a 5 kNm demonstrator model.
+Analytical models of the PDD (Figure 4.26: Analytical model of PDD for predicting field quantities and performance parameters) have been developed and benchmarked against FEA and measurements on a 5 kNm demonstrator model.
 These models were employed to optimize 10 and 20 MW designs in terms of minimizing magnet material, overall mass and cost while maximizing efficiency considering both copper loss and iron losses.
 The predicted size and mass of the PDD (Table 4.5) is a significant improvement on direct drive PMG and is favourable compared to the Superconducting Direct Drive (SCDD) generators.
 The predicted efficiency curve will also have a beneficial impact on the LCOE.